adrianokerber/mobile-omnistack/README.md

 ## Important notes

 - In order to run Android emulator pointing to our local machine, just run `adb reverse tcp:3333 tcp:3333` that means, connect the device tcp _port_ to our development machine _port_.
+See more details on [documentation](https://developer.android.com/studio/command-line/adb#forwardports);